Lectures and Workshops

 It is this 1848 version [above picture] of the hymn that has become the standard one heard today.

-This Christmas carol was reprinted in later music collections and became especially popular in the 20th century first heard on radio sung by singers like Bing Crosby, and later on the many recordings by popular singers singers.
+This Christmas carol was reprinted in later music collections and became especially popular in the 20th century first heard on radio sung by singers like Bing Crosby, and later on the many recordings by other popular singers.

 Heart Songs: Melodies of days gone by (Boston: Chapple Publishing Company, Ltd., 1909).
 In this collection "Joy To The World" is properly credited to

-Isaac Watts and "Tune, Antioch, by L. Mason."
+text by Isaac Watts and "Tune, Antioch, by L. Mason."

 It was reported in Wikipedia that "Joy to the World" was "the most published American Christmas hymn in North America" included in 1,387 hymnals.